EtherSystem/MajorMiseries/README.md

 - Wildlife AI behavior.
 - Fire behavior.

-This doesn't mean these mods are destined to malfunction.
+This doesn't mean these mods are doomed to malfunction.
-It simply means these are the areas most likely to overlap and cause strange, unintended behavior.
+It simply means these are the areas most likely to overlap and cause strange, unexpected behavior.
+However, in all the tests performed on this mod, no real incompatibilities with other mods were found.

 ## For Developers